Best 3 Month Brain Development Toys (inexpensive & easy)

-What’s Happening in Your Child’s Brain at This Time
+What Your Child’s Brain Is Doing During This Time

-By the time your baby reaches 3 months, he is beginning to be more awake and takes an interest in the world around him.
-Vision is improving and he can track things with his eyes.
-He can now recognize faces and is discovering his hands and hands-eye coordination.
-During this time, billions of neural pathways are forming because of all the information consumed by the senses.
+By about 3 months your baby is starting to be more wakeful and curious about the world around him.
+His vision is getting better and he’s able to follow things with his eyes.
+He can now see faces and is finding his hands and hands-eye coordination.
+Billions of neural pathways are being constructed around information the senses are taking in, what college students are doing as they get educated for the next 14 years.

-Dittrich McKee, a pediatric neurologist, describes early experiences literally “build the brain.”
-What are developmental toys for 3-month-old babies?
-At the very least, they will help support your baby’s :
+Early experiences, he says, literally “build the brain.”
+Dittrich McKee, a pediatric neurologist.
+What are the best toys for 3 month old?
+At the very least, they will help keep your baby’s :

-• Auditory systems by introducing soft sounds and music,
+• Auditory systems through soft voices and music,

 The Value of Low-Tech Toys